Safety in Angola

 Muggings and robberies are common in Luanda, as well as in provincial areas, and expats are advised against travelling alone at night or travelling through areas that are known to be crime hotspots.

-Areas popular with foreigners are often targeted, so expats should be especially cautious when moving between nightspots on the Ilha do Cabo and perusing the Luanda’s marketplaces.
-Other high-risk areas in Luanda include Serpentine, Sembezanda and the Roche Pinto slum area south of the city.
+Areas popular with foreigners are often targeted, so expats should be especially cautious when moving between nightclubs on the Ilha do Cabo and perusing Luanda’s marketplaces.
+Other high-risk areas in Luanda include the Serpentine road, Sembezanda and the Roche Pinto slum area south of the city.